Hey whatsup everyone! February has almost come to a close. This year is already passing by quickly. Hope you’re ready for another quick lesson today!

 And there you have it!
 You should definitely try some of the dished above.
 Most Korean restaurants will sell bibimbap and ssambap, however, you may have to look a little harder for the others, or try making them yourself.

-Until next time!Remember that romanization is only a tool!
-Try not to depend on it too much and try learning the Korean alphabet and how to pronounce the letters properly to have an easier time learning Korean.
+Until next time!Also remember that romanization is only a tool.
+Try not to depend on it too much.
+Learning the Hangul alphabet is the key to success!

 You can always find all of our Korean infographics for free here on the blog, but you can save time by getting all of them at once with our ebook package below: